Goods and Service Tax (“GST”)

 Marketplace facilitator laws in some States require businesses like Amazon and Etsy to collect and remit sales tax on behalf of their vendors.
 If all your USA sales are through a marketplace there will now be many States where no registration is required, although some states require you to retain an exemption certificate, administered by the state Department of Revenue and filled out by the marketplace.

 The distance selling threshold for Australia is AUD$75,000.
-It’s worth noting that similar to registering for VAT in the UK, it isn’t the case that you should register for GST when your Australian sales have exceeded AUD $75,000 but when you forecast them to.
+It’s worth noting that similar to registering for VAT in the UK, it isn’t the case that you should register for Goods and Services Tax when your Australian sales have exceeded AUD $75,000 but when you forecast them to.
 For example, if you’ve turned over AUD$50,000 in 3 months, you’ll probably need to register.

 Another consideration if you’re trading in Australia is that it may be in your interest to form an Australian subsidiary rather than registering your UK company for Australian GST.